 Before becoming a writer and coach, Debbie worked in TV and video production, producing documentaries and PSAs for CARE and UNICEF, working on Blue’s Clues for Nickelodeon, and developing original series for Cartoon Network.
 She has an MA in Media Studies from the New School for Social Research and a BA in Communications from Pennsylvania State University.

 Originally from the U.S., Debbie and her family moved to Amsterdam, the Netherlands, in 2013.
 When she’s not homeschooling Asher, working on TiLT, or writing books, she’s running, traveling, and reading.

-Debbie has looped her son, Asher, into the development process of TiLT since day one.
+13-year-old Asher is the inspiration for TiLT, and he regularly shares his thoughts and insights (and goofy sense of humor) on the TiLT Parenting Podcast.
+Asher has been a part of the development process for TiLT since day one.
 Part of Debbie’s philosophy in the way she homeschools and supports Asher is with a process of respectful transparency across the board.
 He has known about his diagnoses of Asperger’s, giftedness, and ADHD for several years now, and is passionate about not only learning how to best support himself and develop skills in areas of life that are tricky for him, but being a proud ambassador for differently-wired kids.

 Asher has been thrilled by the response to TiLT and especially the podcast episodes that feature conversations between him and Debbie.
 (Side note: Asher is also Debbie’s official tech support for TiLT!)

 When he’s not recording podcasts, being homeschooled, or working on mods for video games, Asher can be found reading, playing Kerbal Space Program, and hanging out with his friends.